DanielLosada/Transformers---Lyrics-Generator/README.md

 * Radiohead
 * Mac Miller

-Hypothesis: The model should produce similar results to the ones obtained on the first experiment.
+Hypothesis: We hypothesize that the model trained in this experiment will generate similar results to those obtained in the first experiment.

 Results:
 The full results can be seen in the W&B report.